TheJacksonLaboratory/splicing-pipelines-nf/README.md

 # splicing-pipelines-nf
-Repository for the splicing pipeline
+Repository for the Nextflow splicing pipeline